barrygithub/onlineordering-demo-client/README.md

 * Fork the repo.

 ## Start the project
-The project is started with the regular ionic commands.
+The project is started with the regular angular commands.

 1. Run `npm install` to install all dependencies.
 2. Run `ng serve --port 4201` to start the development environment.